-The College has a number of ways to communicate to the campus community during an emergency situation and it's important that you take an active role in staying informed.
+The university has a number of ways to communicate to the campus community during an emergency situation and it's important that you take an active role in staying informed.

 How can I seek information?